tflem/gullsy/README.md

 % rails db:migrate
 ```

-You can view a staged demo at http://gullsy.herokuapp.com.
+The application is viewable at http://gullsy.herokuapp.com.